 But, in its way, it made everything that followed possible.

 Our families were traveling together on the road towards our respective children’s deaths.
 We were also traveling the distance together to figure out how to cope.
 Our children would be beloved.
 We would give them the best lives possible and then prepare to give them the best deaths possible.
 And we would pray that we survived.

 We did more than survive.
 Despite the profound sadness of watching our beautiful daughter lose all cognitive and physical abilities, Charlie and I were able to live fully into her short life, and to help Cameron’s big sister Taylor, age four, understand it as best she could.
 Despite the fear we had of losing Cameron, we became prepared to accept, face and allow her pending death.
 And despite the whoosh that poured from our life and our home when we watched her die, we were able to heal and, in time, emerge from the dark fog of grief that surrounded our family.

-Courageous Parents Network is about sharing the essential elements of understanding, coping, grieving and healing that we absorbed over the time of Hayden’s and Cameron’s illness, and beyond.
+Courageous Parents Network was created to share the essential elements of understanding, coping, grieving and healing that we absorbed over the time of Hayden’s and Cameron’s illness, and beyond.
 Through our programs—Education, Community and Advocacy—we and the generous families and providers who are featured here offer parents the information, skills, tools and virtual support they need during their child’s illness journey, so as to make the impossible possible.